 - While your units can be routed, Russian units will never ever rout.
 It certainly represents how tenacious they were, but in gameplay terms it means you need to read everything about the movement of the 8 soldiers sharing 3 rifles left in some Soviet units every turn.
 These depleted units will stop you when you move on their tiles, and possibly they can even stop and disrupt your units as they move,

-- Your units have 3 modes : MOVement (twice the speed, half the attack), STAtic (no movement, better defense in some way, and the only mode that allows artillery to support other units) and assault, actually the default mode.
+- Your units have 3 modes : MOVement (twice the speed, half the attack), STAtic (no movement, better defence in some way, and the only mode that allows artillery to support other units) and ASsault, actually the default mode.
 Transitioning from one mode to another can fail, adding yet more randomness to the game,

 - There are some anti-armor stats that, err, help you fight armors, I think ?
 Maybe ?